Text: Chris Chardon

 “At the conclusion, Mr. Palmer, Manager of Airflow, thanked the Company on behalf of the audience.
 Mr. Geoffrey Knight responded and said it had been a pleasure, and conveyed season’s greetings.

 “Mr. Barnes, an employee of Crafers factory spoke words of appreciation to Mr. Rohde (Chairman of Directors) for what he had done for the employees during the year and then made a presentation.
-Mr. Rhode suitably responded and thanked the whole of his staff for their co-operation; he also included the Variety Co. in his remarks and extended Christmas greetings to all.
+Mr. Rohde suitably responded and thanked the whole of his staff for their co-operation; he also included the Variety Co. in his remarks and extended Christmas greetings to all.
 A most delicious supper was served.

 “The hall was decorated for the festive season, which added to the spirit that prevailed during the whole evening.
-Mrs. Rohde and Molly Radlbone were responsible for the lovely decorations, which included streamers Christmas stockings bells, horse shoes, candles, tiny Christmas trees, holly, pine cones, stars and numerous other trinkets.”10
+Mrs. Rohde and Molly Radbone were responsible for the lovely decorations, which included streamers Christmas stockings bells, horse shoes, candles, tiny Christmas trees, holly, pine cones, stars and numerous other trinkets.”10

 It is unclear when production ceased at the Crafers plant but it is thought to have been in the mid 1960s.
 Jack Benbow operated an engineering workshop at Parkside and as his business grew more space was required.
 The solution was to open another engineering workshop (which is now Atelier Cafe) in the premises at the rear of the Crafers service station.